YordanIg/globmaps/README.md

 # matrix-observer

-Code used for the paper Ignatov & Pritchard 2025 [in review].
+Code developed for the paper Ignatov & Pritchard 2025 [in review], jointly by the authors.

 ## Theory